 Therefore, they won’t get paid if they do not receive a commission from the seller.
 This is precisely why co-broking is so crucial in New York City.

-Because brokers also give tools to agents, they take a share of the commission before paying the rest to the respective agents.
+Because brokers also give agents tools, they take a share of the commission before paying the rest to the respective agents.

 Most home sellers should expect to pay around 4 to 6 percent of the house’s total price as a commission.